mageplaza/magento-2-social-share/README.md

   - Select available colors for sharing button.
 Note that only apply for the default icon.
   - If select `Custom`,  the color table will appear for much more choices.
 - **Background Color**:
-  - Select color for background .
+  - Select color for background.
 Note that only apply for the default icon.
   - If select `Custom`,  the color table will appear for much more choices.
 - **Border Radius**: Input value for Border Radius, ranging from 0% - 50% (0% for square, 50% for circle).
 - **Enable Share Counter**: Select `Yes` to display the number of shares